-99342 Home visit for the evaluation and management of a new patient which requires these three key components: an expanded problem focused history, an expanded problem focused examination and medical decision making of moderate complexity. \$8.00 Usually, the presenting problem(s) are of moderate severity.
-99343 Home visit for the evaluation and management of a new patient which requires these three key components: a detailed history, a detailed examination, and medical decision making of high complexity. \$8.00 Usually, the presenting problem(s) are of high severity.
-99344 Home visit for the evaluation and management of a new patient which requires these three key components: a comprehensive history, a comprehensive examination; and medical decision making of moderate complexity. \$8.00 Usually the presenting problem(s) are of high severity.
-Practitioners typically spend 60 minutes face-to-face with the patient and/or family.
-99345 Home visit for the evaluation and management of a new patient, which requires these three key components: a comprehensive history, a comprehensive examination; and medical decision making of high complexity. \$8.00 Usually the patient is unstable or has developed a significant new problem requiring immediate practitioner attention.
+- Home visit for the evaluation and management of a new patient which requires these three key components: a problem focused history, a problem focused examination, and straightforward medical decision making. - Usually, the presenting problem(s) are of low severity.
+Physicians typically spend 20 minutes face-to-face with the patient and/or family. - Home visit for the evaluation and management of a new patient which requires these three key components: an expanded problem focused history, an expanded problem focused examination and medical decision making of low complexity. - Usually, the presenting problem(s) are of moderate severity.
+Physicians typically spend 30 minutes with the patient and/or family or caregiver. - 99343 Home visit for the evaluation and management of a new patient which requires these three key components: a detailed history, a detailed examination, and medical decision making of moderate complexity. - Usually, the presenting problem(s) are of moderate to high severity.
+Physicians typically spend 45 minutes face-to-face with the patient and/or family. - 99344 Home visit for the evaluation and management of a new patient which requires these three key components: a comprehensive history, a comprehensive examination; and medical decision making of moderate complexity. - Usually the presenting problem(s) are of high severity.
+Practitioners typically spend 60 minutes face-to-face with the patient and/or family. - 99345 Home visit for the evaluation and management of a new patient, which requires these three key components: a comprehensive history, a comprehensive examination; and medical decision making of high complexity. - Usually the patient is unstable or has developed a significant new problem requiring immediate practitioner attention.
 Practitioners typically spend 75 minutes face-to-face with the patient and/or family.

+ESTABLISHED PATIENT
-ESTABL ISHED PATIENT 99347 Home visit for the evaluation and management of an established patient, which requires at least two of these three key components: a problem focused interval history; a problem focused examination, and straightforward medical decision making. \$7.00 Usually, the presenting problem(s) are self-limited or minor.
-Practitioners typically spend 15 minutes face-to-face with the patient and/or family.

-99348 Home visit for the evaluation and management of an established patient, which requires at least two of these three key components: an expanded problem focused interval history; an expanded problem focused examination and medical decision making of low complexity.

-Usually, the presenting problem(s) are of low to moderate severity.
-Practitioners typically spend 25 minutes face-to-face with the patient and/or family.

-99349 Home visit for the evaluation and management of an established patient, which requires at least two of these three key components: a detailed interval history; a detailed examination; medical decision making of moderate complexity.

-Usually, the presenting problem(s) are of moderate to high severity.
-Practitioners typically spend 40 minutes face-to-face with the patient and/or family.

-99350 Home visit for the evaluation and management of an established patient, which requires at least two of these three key components: a comprehensive interval history; a comprehensive examination; medical decision making of moderate to high complexity.

-Usually, the presenting problem(s) are of moderate to high severity.
+- 99347 Home visit for the evaluation and management of an established patient, which requires at least two of these three key components: a problem focused interval history; a problem focused examination, and straightforward medical decision making. - Usually, the presenting problem(s) are self-limited or minor.
+Practitioners typically spend 15 minutes face-to-face with the patient and/or family. - 99348 Home visit for the evaluation and management of an established patient, which requires at least two of these three key components: an expanded problem focused interval history; an expanded problem focused examination and medical decision making of low complexity. - Usually, the presenting problem(s) are of low to moderate severity.
+Practitioners typically spend 25 minutes face-to-face with the patient and/or family. - 99349 Home visit for the evaluation and management of an established patient, which requires at least two of these three key components: a detailed interval history; a detailed examination; medical decision making of moderate complexity. - Usually, the presenting problem(s) are of moderate to high severity.
+Practitioners typically spend 40 minutes face-to-face with the patient and/or family. - 99350 Home visit for the evaluation and management of an established patient, which requires at least two of these three key components: a comprehensive interval history; a comprehensive examination; medical decision making of moderate to high complexity. - Usually, the presenting problem(s) are of moderate to high severity.
 The patient may be unstable or may have developed a significant new problem requiring immediate practitioner attention.
 Practitioners typically spend 60 minutes face-to-face with the patient and/or family.

+CODE DESCRIPTION